facebookresearch/ParlAI/docs/source/tutorial_messenger.rst

 Example Tasks
 -------------

-We provide two examples of using Facebook Messenger with ParlAI:
+We provide three examples of using Facebook Messenger with ParlAI:

+- `Generic Chatbot <https://github.com/facebookresearch/ParlAI/blob/master/parlai/messenger/tasks/chatbot/>`__: Allow messenger conversations with any ParlAI models, for instance the `PersonaChat <https://github.com/facebookresearch/ParlAI/tree/master/projects/personachat>`__ model.
 - `QA Data Collection <https://github.com/facebookresearch/ParlAI/blob/master/parlai/messenger/tasks/qa_data_collection/>`__: collect questions and answers from people, given a random Wikipedia paragraph from SQuAD.
 - `Overworld Demo <https://github.com/facebookresearch/ParlAI/blob/master/parlai/messenger/tasks/overworld_demo/>`__: let people select between three different subtasks, namely an echo bot, a demo of onboarding data collection, and a random chat.

-Task 1: Collecting Data
+Task 1: Testing a Model
 ^^^^^^^^^^^^^^^^^^^^^^^
+Oftentimes it's important to test a created model against humans to evaluate how well it is performing on a number of metrics.
+This generic ChatBot world allows you to attach a model to a page, and then users who interact with that page will be paired into a conversation with that bot.

+As it is currently implemented, the collected conversations can be observed and rated, though it's possible to imagine requesting that the human participant rate their conversational partner at the end of the conversation as another way to evaluate the model.

+To run a bot with this world, you'll need to provide the `run.py` command with the same model opts you would use elsewhere in a ParlAI environment.

+Task 2: Collecting Training Data
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 One of the biggest use cases of Messenger in ParlAI is to connect people and collect natural language data.